Local Carols: links

 - Glen Rock Carolers

 - Carol singers from Glen Rock, York County, Pennsylvania, founded in 1848 by emigrants from Derbyshire and Yorkshire, and whose tradition and songs have similarity with those of the Sheffield area.
-They made a great impression at the 2002 Festival of Village Carols and are returning in 2012.
+They made a great impression at the 2002 Festival of Village Carols and returned in 2012.

 - Carols in Chorley